Paul was born and grew up in Wisconsin. He is married to a Thai and living in Thailand. He has Swiss, German, and

 Since a young boy, I have always been interested in my ancestral roots.
 This interest was first generated by stories of my grandparents and great-grandparents told by my father and mother.
 It was later stimulated by looking at old family pictures and most recently by viewing some photos of great-grandparents and a great-great-grandmother shared by one of my paternal cousins.

-In this article, I first relate my initial attempts in doing research of my ancestors.
-I then describe some of the joys and sorrows searching for ancestors using Ancestry.com .
+In this article, I first relate my initial attempts at doing research on my ancestors.
+I then describe some of the joys and sorrows searching for ancestors using Ancestry.com.